clerma/ohhsnap/_booths/1-portrait-booth.md

 					</p>
 					<!-- Text -->
 					<p class="fs-sm text-white-60 mb-0">
-					 We use professional photography equipment to ensure the highest quality image for you event.
+					 We use professional photography equipment to ensure the highest quality image for your event.
 					</p>
 				  </div>
 				</div>